-From Left: William Eyler, MD, FACR, Robert Steele, MD, FACR 2006 Charles Mueller, MD, FACR 2008 GENERATIONS: ALL IN THE FAMILY Author: Roger Gonda, Jr., MD, FACR They say imitation is the greatest form of flattery.
+Frederick Cushing, MD, FACR 2001 GENERATIONS: ALL IN THE FAMILY Author: Roger Gonda, Jr., MD, FACR They say imitation is the greatest form of flattery.
 Making the decision to follow in your parent's footsteps as a radiologist is certainly a positive reflection on your Dad's or Mom's influence on your career and a validation of one of their most important life choices.
 Many of you know the names of radiologist sons and daughters that have "flattered" their parent by choosing the same vocation.
 I know of four Michigan radiology families with three generations of radiologists.
-Hodges: Grandfather Fred Jenner was chair at Michigan, passed away 1977, Son Fred Jenner III was a professor at John Hopkins passed away in 2007, Son Robert was a radiologist in Dallas and Grandson Steve recently retired from practice in Traverse City.
+Hodges: Grandfather Fred Jenner was Chair at Michigan, passed away 1977.
+Son, Fred Jenner III was a professor at John Hopkins passed away in 2007, Son, Robert was a radiologist in Dallas and Grandson, Steve recently retired from practice in Traverse City.
 Kochkodan: Jim Kochkodan is a practicing radiologist in the Harris, Birkhill, Wang, Songe and Associates group who did his residency at Providence Hospital.
-He chose radiology as a career based on the positive experience he'd had with his dad Eugene Kochkodan who was a GU radiologist at Henry Ford.
+He chose radiology as a career based on the positive experience he had with his Dad, Eugene Kochkodan who was a GU radiologist at Henry Ford.
 Jim was attracted to radiology for the same reasons many of us were.
-The challenge of knowing "something about everything" and interacting with every medical specialty are familiar draws for us all.
-Jim and his wife Stephanie have a son and a daughter who are both physicians.
-Young Jimmie is in his senior year of radiology residency at Beaumont Dearborn and Jeannie is in her second year of radiology residency at Brigham and Women's making her the fourth Kochkodan radiologist!
+The challenge of knowing "something about everything" and interacting with every medical specialty are familiar draws for all of us.
+Jim and his wife, Stephanie, have a son and a daughter who are both physicians.
+Young Jimmie is in his senior year of radiology residency at Beaumont Dearborn and his daughter, Jeannie is in her second year of radiology residency at Brigham and Women's making her the fourth Kochkodan radiologist!
 Sadly, Jim's Dad passed in 2002.
 Weitz: Chuck Weitz is a recently retired radiologist from Traverse City.
 His generational radiology story is a fascinating piece of Michigan Radiology history.
 His Dad was Harry L Weitz who graduated from the Detroit College of Medicine (which would later become WSU) in 1933.
-After dabbling in Internal Medicine and Pathology Harry settled on radiology and was the second resident to graduate from the Detroit Receiving program.
+After dabbling in Internal Medicine and Pathology, Harry settled on radiology and was the second resident to graduate from the Detroit Receiving program.
 He would end up as the only radiologist in Michigan north of Grand Rapids for 17 years.
 He was a real pioneer taking his own films and processing them.
 He even bought a typewriter to type his own reports from a reel to reel tape recorder.
 He helped separate Munson Hospital in Traverse City from the State Psychiatric Hospital.
 He hired and trained the hospital's first technologist.
-Exchanging letters and advice from then chair at UM Fred Jenner Hodges, Harry set up the radiology department at Munson Hospital.
+Exchanging letters and advice from then Chair at UM, Fred Jenner Hodges, Harry set up the radiology department at Munson Hospital.
 He practiced for over 40 years and died in 2009 at the ripe old age of 99 and a half.
-Harry's son Chuck graduated from medical school and decided to be "rebellious" embarking upon a Family Medicine career.
+Harry's son, Chuck graduated from medical school and decided to be "rebellious" embarking upon a Family Medicine career.
 He practiced 6 months as a GP in Traverse City before "seeing the dark" and subsequently graduating from Beaumont's radiology residency program.
-Chuck's daughter Leah Carlson also practiced in Traverse City as a breast radiologist and now practices in Charlotte North Carolina.
+Chuck's daughter, Leah Carlson, also practiced in Traverse City as a breast radiologist and now practices in Charlotte North Carolina.
 Influenced by Harry to become radiologists were not only Chuck and Leah but 3 of Harry's nephews and a grandson.
 GENERATIONS: ALL IN THE FAMILY (Cont.)

-Harry L. Weitz MD
+HARRY L. WEITZ MD

 1937 Receiving hospital.
-Far right Harry Weitz, MD; Far left: Jim Lofstrum, MD who subsequently went on to chair radiology department at William Beaumont Hospital.
+Far right Harry Weitz, MD; Far left: Jim Lofstrum, MD who subsequently went on to the Chair Radiology Department at William Beaumont Hospital.